mlitwiniuk/maciej.litwiniuk.net/content/posts/2024-01-31-multiple-apps-on-one-server-using-kamal.md

   max_attempts: 10
 ```

-Note lack of traefik config here - traefik will know what to do based on label set for the web server.
-All servers and accessories are added to new, different docker network, accessory servers expose different ports.
-It's basically that.
-All we need to do is to add one missing element - connect traefik to the new network  (here: humadroid).
-This is done in post-deploy hook, which looks analogical to pre-deploy - put it in `.kamal/hooks/post-deploy` and don't forget to make it executable.
+Note that there is no explicit Traefik configuration mentioned here.
+Traefik automatically identifies how to do routing through the labels assigned to the web server.
+All servers and supplementary services are incorporated into a newly created, separate Docker network, with accessory services configured to expose distinct ports.
+Essentially, that's all there is to it.
+The only remaining step is to link Traefik to this new network (named "humadroid" in this case).
+This connection is established through a post-deploy hook, which is similar in nature to a pre-deploy hook.
+This hook should be placed in .kamal/hooks/post-deploy and must be made executable.

 ```bash
 #!/usr/bin/env bash